Century Square in Tampines to close in September for S$60m upgrade

 More than 50 per cent of the 218 shops in the upgraded mall will be taken up by new tenants, including cinema operator Filmgarde, and organic and fresh food purveyor Mahota Market.
 Existing tenant Food Junction will return with new branding as The Food Market by Food Junction.

-Other new tenants include Eighteen Chefs, Symmbox and Hai Di Lao.
+Other new tenants include Eighteen Chefs, Gymmboxx and Hai Di Lao.
 A floor dedicated to families and children will also have childcare centre Orange Academy and enrichment centre The Learning Lab as tenants.

 When it reopens, the mall will offer free WiFi, mobile charging stations and a gantry-less car park.
 A new roof deck will also be added on the fifth floor.